stevenmwise/stevenmwise.github.io/_pages/projects.md

 ### Numerical Methods for BGK Equations
 In this project, our goal is to derive and analyze fast numerical methods for multi-species BGK/ESBGK equations.
 We are, in particular, interested in designing a new class of fully implicit methods for avoiding restrictive time step conditions.
 A summary of the project can be found [here](https://trace.tennessee.edu/utk_mathpubs/14/).

-This work is joint with Cory Hauck is funded by the US Department of Energy.
+This work is conducted jointly with Cory Hauck and is funded by the U.S. Department of Energy.

 ### Analysis and Implementation of Diffuse Domain Methods
 Our goal in this project is to design and rigorously analyze diffuse domain methods for interface and moving boundary problems.